ColstonBod-oy/weird-java-kotlin-notes/README.md

 ![Banner][java-logo]

 Hello!
 My name is Colston D. Bod-oy, I'm a React and Android developer, and I would be taking my 3rd year of college at the time that I made this repo.
 I'm an aspiring developer, and I would like to work for the big FAANG companies someday 😉.

 I created this project so I could keep track of and recall things that I didn't know I could do in Java and Kotlin, as I've just recently started learning it on a deeper level.
 I hope you'll find these notes useful! 😎.

 ### README Template

-Here's where I got this template btw, also don't forget to follow me on my social media links.
+Here's where I got this template, btw.
+Also,  don't forget to follow me on my social media links.

 👉 [📒](https://github.com/othneildrew/Best-README-Template)